The Alphastream Game Design Blog

 Proper lighting will make a huge difference in the look of your recordings.
 Improper/insufficient lighting forces your camera to give up resolution in an effort to properly illuminate your face or room.

 In general, you want diffuse lighting rather than a spotlight shining on you.
-This is achieved by bouncing a light off a wall.
-Even a cheap lamp might work when you point it at the ceiling or a wall and that light bounces off and illuminates you.
+This is achieved cheaply by bouncing a light off a wall.
+Even a regular lamp might work when you point it at the ceiling or a wall and that light bounces off and illuminates you.
 You may need to experiment with bulbs to achieve the right warmth.

 You can also find all manner of stands and lights, from elaborate setups to the newer and recommended ring lights and soft LED boxes/panels.
 These lights are LED for low power consumption, warm so you look like real flesh and not pale blue, and illuminate you in a soft manner rather than creating shadows or sharp edges.
 Some, such as options by El Gato, can connect to a peripheral “Streamdeck” you put on your desk so you can alter the lighting via pushing a button.
 I don’t have any specific recommendations at this time, but Ginny Di has some.